 Another advantage of the 529 plan is that the contributor fully controls the account.
 The named beneficiary has no rights to, or control of, the funds, with very few exceptions.
 The contributor decides when withdrawals are taken and for what purpose.
 Most 529 plans even allow reclamation of the funds with no questions asked.
 However, reclaiming the earnings portion of the "nonqualified" withdrawal will be subject to both income tax and an additional 10% penalty tax.

-An additional advantage of 529 plans is the simplicity with which it allows one to save for college.
+An additional advantage of 529 plans is the simplicity with which it allows one to save for education expenses.
 After choosing which 529 plan to use, you simply complete an enrollment form and make your contribution or sign up for systematic deposits.
 The ongoing management of your account is handled by the plan, not by you.
 Thus, plan assets are professionally managed either by the state treasurer’s office or an outside company hired by the program manager.

 Everyone is eligible to take advantage of 529 plans, and there are generally no income or age limitations.